-Barely a week after a thrilling Grand Prix in Bahrain, the third round of the Formula 1 World Championship sees the field head to the Far East to Shanghai for the Chinese Grand Prix.
+After an exciting Grand Prix in Bahrain, the third round of the 2019 Formula 1 World Championship sees the field head to the Far East to Shanghai for the Chinese Grand Prix.
 This weekend’s event will mark a major milestone as the sport celebrates its 1,000th Grand Prix.

 |Shanghai International Circuit|